 The College of Medicine and Veterinary Medicine complies with the Equal Opportunities Policy of the University of Edinburgh published in the Prospectus

-The University of Edinburgh is committed to care leavers.
+The University of Edinburgh is committed to care experience.
 Please note that for Veterinary Medicine, other factors on top of academic performance are taken into consideration, such as relevant work experience, non-academic achievements and an interview.
-You can find out more about the University's Care Leaver policy here:
+You can find out more about the University's Care Experience policy here:

 Candidates applying with disabilities, health problems and allergies